-Preferred Alternative 2 would expand the South Atlantic Council's responsibilities beyond setting recreational vessel and commercial trip limits, closed seasons or areas, and/or gear restrictions to also include: gear restrictions, per person bag and possession limits, size limits, inseason and post-season accountability measures, and specification of ACTs or sector ACTs.

-This allows the South Atlantic Council to independently approve Framework Amendments specifically pertaining to management measures for the FLEC Zone for Gulf Group Cobia.
+Preferred Alternative 2 would expand the South Atlantic Council's responsibilities for Gulf Group Cobia in the FLEC Zone beyond setting recreational vessel and commercial trip limits, closed seasons or areas, and/or gear restrictions to also include: gear restrictions, per person bag and possession limits, size limits, in-season and post-season accountability measures, and specification of ACTs or sector ACTs.
+This allows the South Atlantic Council to independently approve Framework Amendments specifically pertaining to these management measures for the FLEC Zone for Gulf Group Cobia.

 Explicitly defining additional management measures that the South Atlantic Council may recommend independently will allow the South Atlantic Council to react more quickly to new information.
 The ability of the South Atlantic Council to be more responsive to updated scientific information or changes in fishing harvest is expected to yield biological, economic, and social benefits, by simultaneously ensuring the sustainability of the stock and access to that stock for stakeholders.
 Preferred Alternative 2 would not allow the South Atlantic Council to make unilateral changes to management measures that affect an entire Gulf migratory group throughout its range, such as removing the FLEC Zone apportionment of Gulf Group Cobia from the CMP FMP, or modifying the OFL, ABC, or Gulf Group Cobia ACL.
-These actions will continue to be modified via a joint CMP FMP document.
+These actions would continue to be modified via a joint CMP FMP document.
 Therefore, Gulf Council input and consent would be required for these types of actions to move forward.